enriquepablo/terms/README.txt

 To define a new word, you put it in relation to an existing word.
 For example::

     a person is a thing.
+    a man is a person.
+    a woman is a person.
-    john is a person.
+    john is a man.
-    sue is a person.
+    sue is a woman.

 These relations have consecuences, given by 2 implicit rules::